Politics

 Yermak has been under investigation in a probe into a $100 million corruption scheme centered around the state nuclear monopoly Energoatom.
 The Energoatom probe, launched last year, is the biggest corruption investigation of Zelensky's tenure.

-Suspects in the Energoatom case allegedly gave money to Chernyshov for the construction of high-end houses near Kyiv, a law enforcement source told the Kyiv Independent.
+Suspects in the Energoatom case allegedly gave money to Chernyshov for the construction of the high-end houses near Kyiv, a law enforcement source told the Kyiv Independent.

 One of the luxury houses near Kyiv financed through the Energoatom corruption scheme was meant for Yermak, the source added.